jzhoubu/vsearch/README.md

 -->

 ## What's News 🔥
+- 2024-06-21: We release examples and results of dense and sparse retrieval for large-scale inference on local data.
+Check details in `examples/inference_dense` and `examples/inference_sparse`.
 - 2024-05-17: We launched the training code and pipeline.
 - 2024-05-08: We launched a semi-parametric inference pipeline (for low-resource, efficient, large-scale retrieval).
 - 2024-05-06: SVDR: [Semi-Parametric Retrieval via Binary Token Index](https://arxiv.org/pdf/2405.01924) has been published on arXiv.